Igglybuff/awesome-piracy/readme.md

 - [GraphicEx](https://graphicex.com/) Stock/vector graphics, PhotoShop/InDesign resources, fonts, and more
 - [Tomato.to](https://tomato.to/) Stock Downloader | Supports Shutterstock, Gettyimages, Adobestock, Fotolia, Vectorstock, iStockphoto, PNGTree & PicFair.
 - [How to download paid fonts for free](https://www.reddit.com/r/Piracy/comments/8tqfg6/how_to_download_paid_fonts_for_free/) Post by /u/Bebhio on how to use clever Google searches to find fonts online
-- [gallery-dl](https://github.com/mikf/gallery-dl) Command-line program to download image-galleries and -collections from several image hosting sites
+- [gallery-dl](https://github.com/mikf/gallery-dl) Command-line program to download image-galleries and -collections from several image-hosting sites

 ## Automation
 - [FlexGet](https://flexget.com/) FlexGet is a multipurpose automation tool for all of your media with support for torrents, nzbs, podcasts, comics, TV, movies, RSS, HTML, CSV, and more.